Quessian-Phaedrus-Sternabite/Obsidian-Law/YIG_2025/Case Law/Wisconsin v. Yoder (1972) (YIG).md

 	Can be used because the 14th Amendment expands 14th Amendment protections to include violations from the state.
 	Issue is very similar
 Woodson
 	The issue is not similar.
-There are no religious reasons for this
+There are no religious reasons for STK to object against, and rights are not being infringed upon.

 ### Embedded